turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

         └── rating_test.rb
 {% endterminal %}

+#### Dependencies in the `Gemfile`

 We need to add both ActiveRecord and an appropriate adapter to the Gemfile.
 The primary application uses SQLite3, so we'll use that here as well.

 ```ruby
 source 'https://rubygems.org'